htcondor/htcondor/docs/admin-manual/security.rst

 administrator manages the network and no unprivileged users are currently on the network), then the auto-approval mechanism may be used.
-When in place, auto-approval allows any token authentication request on an approved network to be automatically approved by the HTCondor pool administrator - even when requests do not come over confidential connnections.
+When in place, auto-approval allows any token authentication request on an approved network to be automatically approved by HTCondor on behalf of the pool administrator - even when requests do not come over confidential connnections.

-If there are multiple tokens in files in the ``SEC_TOKEN_SYSTEM_DIRECTORY``, then the daemon will search for tokens in that directory based on lexigraphical order;
+If there are multiple tokens in files in the ``SEC_TOKEN_SYSTEM_DIRECTORY``, then the daemon will search for tokens in that directory based on lexicographical order;
-the exception is the file ``$(SUBSYS)_auto_generated_token`` will be searched first for daemons of type ``$(SUBSYS)``.
+the exception is that the file ``$(SUBSYS)_auto_generated_token`` will be searched first for daemons of type ``$(SUBSYS)``.
 For example, if ``SEC_TOKEN_SYSTEM_DIRECTORY`` is set to ``/etc/condor/tokens.d``, then the *condor_schedd* will search at ``/etc/condor/tokens.d/SCHEDD_auto_generated_token`` by default.